LowellObservatory/LDTObserverTools/README.rst

 occur.
 This mitigates any possible dependency conflicts with other packages you use.

-The recommended method of setting up a new envrionment is with ``conda``:
+The recommended method of setting up a new environment is with ``conda``:

 .. code-block:: console